FavourEjiogu/Non-Fungible-Tokens/README.md

 Also, a lot of people see NFTs as an investment opportunity, because they can resell the NFT they bought for a higher price.

-NFTs markets
+### NFT Marketplace
-Those are the most knowns marketplaces for NFTs where you can buy and sell NFTs that represent all the things I mentioned above.
+This is where you can buy and sell NFTs that represent all the things I mentioned above.

 some examples are: tradeport, etc